dalitun/applications/blueprint-coreos-drone/README-EN.md

 ![page2](./img/drone2.png)

-After you arrive at this page.
+Then you arrive at this page.

 ![Page 3](./img/drone3.png)